jarcode-foss/Consoles/COMPILING.md

 # Compiling Consoles

+You will first need to run `BuildTools.jar` at least once on your local machine, as it will install entries for spigot in your local repository.

-Maven will handle the majority of the work for you, and running build.sh (for Linux/OSX) or build.bat (Windows) will produce artifacts if the source code compiles.
+Maven will handle the rest of the work for you; running build.sh (for Linux/OSX) or build.bat (Windows) will produce artifacts if the source code compiles.

 **note:** you may have to run `chmod a+x build.sh` to change file permissions before